opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpn_customer_gateway_v5.md

 * `ip` - Specifies the IP address of the customer gateway.

-* `region` - Specifies the region in which to create the resource.
+* `region` - Specifies the region in which resource is created.

 ## Import